VISIT DAMASCUS, VA

 From Damascus south the Iron Mountain Trail is about 23 miles long ending near Tennessee Highway 91.
 This section is designated as a footpath only and traverses mostly roadless areas within the Cherokee National Forest.
 It is clearly blazed but is rugged and less maintained than its northern route.
 This section is a much better hike for those looking for a wilderness experience.
 There are no shelters but a number of campsites exist.
 The views are spectacular.
 This is an excellent circuit hike when combined with the Appalachian Trail at Highway 91 – a total loop of about 45 miles.

-Other Local Trails
+More Local Trails & Recommendations

 ADDRESS